 EDV is a not-for-profit organisation providing support services, information and guidance to people impacted by eating disorders in Victoria.
 Services include a telephone helpline, support groups, online chat room and discussion board, and education and support workshops for people experiencing eating disorders, and family and supports.
 Access their website here.

 EDQ is a not-for-profit providing integrated eating disorder support services and resources to people living in Queensland who are living with and/or recovering from an eating disorder and their families and supports.
 Access their website here.

 Families Empowered and Supporting Treatment for Eating Disorders (F.E.A.S.T.)

 F.E.A.S.T. is a nonprofit global community of parents of someone who has or is currently experiencing an eating disorder, providing support to parents and caregivers of people with eating disorders.
 The website includes information and resources about eating disorders and treatment options, an online caregivers forum, online stories and letters, weblinks to parent blogs, and other resources.
 Access their website here.

 Seeking professional help

-Your GP is a good ‘first base’ to talk to about your concerns and can refer you to a practitioner with specific knowledge in eating disorders.
-Your GP can help you to connect with the right care team for the person.
+Your GP is a good ‘first base’ to talk to about your concerns and can refer the person you care for to a practitioner with specific knowledge in eating disorders.
+Your GP can help you to connect with the right care team for the person you are supporting.